 The first experiments used relatively light nuclei such as oxygen and sulphur, and produced results consistent with the quark-gluon plasma theory, but no real proof.
 In 1994 a second generation of experiments began with lead ions, and by 2000 there was compelling evidence that a new state of matter had been seen.

-The excavation of the tunnel for the Large Electron-Positron Collider – Europe’s largest civil-engineering project prior to the Channel Tunnel – was completed on 8 February 1988.
-The two ends of the 27-kilometre ring came together with just one centimetre of error.
+The excavation of the tunnel for the Large Electron-Positron Collider – Europe’s largest civil-engineering project prior to the Channel Tunnel – is completed on 8 February 1988.
+The two ends of the 27-kilometre ring come together with just one centimetre of error.
 The picture above shows a tunneling crew after completing a section of the tunnel between points 2 and 3 on the LEP ring.

 With its 27-kilometre circumference, the Large Electron-Positron (LEP) collider was – and still is – the largest electron-positron accelerator ever built.
 LEP consisted of 5176 magnets and 128 accelerating cavities.
 CERN’s accelerator complex provided the particles and four enormous detectors, ALEPH, DELPHI, L3 and OPAL, observed the collisions.

 LEP was commissioned in July 1989 and the first beam circulated in the collider on 14 July.
 The picture above shows physicists grouped around a screen in the LEP control room at the moment of start-up.
 Carlo Rubbia, Director-General of CERN at the time, is in the centre and former Director-General Herwig Schopper is on his left.
 For seven years, the accelerator operated at 100 GeV, producing 17 million Z particles, uncharged carriers of the weak force.
 It was then upgraded for a second operation phase, with as many as 288 superconducting accelerating cavities added to double the energy and produce W bosons, also carriers of the weak force.
 LEP collider energy eventually topped 209 GeV in the year 2000.